aa-parky/syllablemash/README.md

 ### Examples

-The following examples have not been tweeked and all generate random names in the same fashion. by combining between 1 & 3 words from the output.txt file.
-Furthere tweaks need to be done.
+The following examples have not been tweaked and all generate random names in the same fashion. by combining between 1 & 3 words from the output.txt file.
+Further tweaks need to be done.

 **afrikaans sounding**